Vertilux/vertilux.github.io/_posts/2016-10-31-company-information-and-invoices.md

 categories: sign up user account
 permalink: /post/:title
 ---
-Ever since we launched our new website, we have been striving to improve it.
+Ever since we launched our new website, we have been striving to improve it!
-Last week, we added a very useful tool for our customers.
-This week, we are introducing a feature that will allow our customers to keep track of their credit, sales order & invoices and even download them as Excel files.
-To take advantage of this feature you must sign in to your Vertilux account.
+Last week, we added very useful information tools for our customers.
+This week, we are intriducing one of those tools that includes a feature that will allow our customers to keep track of their credit, sales orders, invoices and even allowing to download that information on Excel files.
+In order to take advantage of this feature, you must sign in to your Vertilux account.
 [Sign in - Sign up Tutorial](/post/how-to-sign-up).

 ### Step 1